Boardwalk

 • When leaving your home or office, lock doors and windows even if you will be gone for “just a minute.”

-• Never leave your purse, wallet, backpack, cell phone or valuables unattended in public places (cafeteria, student center, library, empty classrooms or a like).
+• Never leave your purse, wallet, backpack, cellphone, or valuables unattended in public places (cafeteria, student center, library, empty classrooms, or a like).
 Be especially careful with your credit cards, which are very popular items among thieves because they are usually easy to steal and then use again.
 Consider obtaining a credit card with your photo imprinted on it.

 • Computers, especially if they are portable, are primary targets of theft.
 Consider the purchase of a locking security or tracking device.